Satish Kumar: Editor

 Between 1973 and 2016, Kumar was editor of Resurgence & Ecologist (combining the former Resurgence magazine, which had been described as the artistic and spiritual flagship of the green movement, with The Ecologist).
 He contributed an essay to The Society for Curious Thought entitled "Focus on Food".
 He has also been a contributor to the BBC's "Thought for the Day" strand on the Today programme, and also appeared on Desert Island Discs.
 Kumar was interviewed by Richard Dawkins in his 'Slaves to Superstition' episode of the documentary The Enemies of Reason, investigating the prevalence of unscientific beliefs in modern society.
 He also made a film, Earth Pilgrim, for BBC2's Natural History Series.

 We Are One

-Kumar was one of the contributors for writing the book, We Are One: A Celebration of Tribal Peoples, released in October 2009.
+Kumar was one of the contributors to the book, We Are One: A Celebration of Tribal Peoples, released in October 2009.
 The book explores the culture of peoples around the world, portraying both its diversity and the threats it faces.
 It contains a collection of statements from tribal people, photographs, and essays from international authors, campaigners, politicians, philosophers, poets, artists, journalists, anthropologists, environmentalists and photojournalists.
 The royalties from the sale of this book go to the indigenous rights organization, Survival International.